-Term of office for a senator shall be one academic year, beginning and ending at midnight of SGA inaugural dates.
-A senator is eligible for re-election to a second one-year term.
-No senator shall serve more than two one-year terms.
-In case of an unexpired term, the vacancy shall be filled by senate election.
-Voluntary resignations shall be delivered, in writing, to the speaker.
+The term of office for a Senator shall be one academic year, beginning and ending at midnight of Student Government Association inaugural dates.
+A Senator shall be eligible to stand for re-election to a second one-year term.
+No Senator shall serve more than two one-year terms.
+In case of an unexpired term of a Senator, the vacancy shall be filled by Senate election.
+Voluntary resignations of Senators shall be delivered in writing to the Speaker (Vice President for Internal Affairs).

-In a petition citing a senator for non-performance of duty, the speaker shall immediately appoint a special committee of five senators, not more than one of whom shall sign the petition, to hear witnesses in closed hearings and present, no later than two regular sessions from appointment, a motion to unseat the senator, citing the alleged offense(s) along with a report of the committee's findings.
-The speaker shall declare a vacancy to be filled by the fall semester election.
+In a petition citing a Senator for non-performance of duty, the Speaker (Vice President for Internal Affairs) shall immediately appoint a special committee of five (5) Senators, not more than one (1) of which shall have signed the petition, to hear witnesses in closed hearings, and to present no later two (2) regular sessions from its appointment, a motion to unseat the Senator citing the alleged offense of the Senator, together with a report of the Committee's findings.
+The Speaker (Vice President for Internal Affairs) shall declare a vacancy to be filled by the fall semester election.
+Afterward the vacancy will be filled by Senate election.